utkloud/utkloud-backend.in/README.md

 # AI Academy Backend

 This is the backend service for handling form submissions from the AI Academy website.
-It processes enrollment and contact forms, then sends notifications via WhatsApp and email while storing the data in MongoDB for the admin dashboard.
+It processes enrollment and contact forms, then sends notifications via email while storing the data in MongoDB for the admin dashboard.

 ## Setup Instructions